-Mark Pelavin’s career has placed him at the intersection of the American Jewish community and public policy, working at the highest levels to advance Jewish values and Jewish interests in a wide array of areas.
+Mark Pelavin’s career has placed him at the intersection of strategic communications and public policy, working at the highest levels to advance progressive values and build strong institutions.

-He was a senior professional for the Reform Jewish Movement, the largest denomination in North American Jewish Life, for 25 years including serving as Director of it’s Commission on Social Action, Associate Director of the Religious Action Center, Director of the Commission on Interreligious Affairs, and, later, as Senior Advisor to the President of the Union for Reform Judaism (URJ) and as the URJ’s Chief Program Officer.
-He was also responsible for the URJ Biennial General Assembly, the largest conference in North American Jewish life.
+He was a senior professional for the Reform Jewish Movement, the largest denomination in North American Jewish Life, for over 25 years serving as Director of its Commission on Social Action, Associate Director of the Religious Action Center, Director of the Commission on Interreligious Affairs, and, later, as Senior Advisor to the President of the Union for Reform Judaism (URJ) and as the URJ’s Chief Program Officer.

 Prior to his tenure with the Reform Movement, Mark held a series of positions with the American Jewish Congress, beginning as an intern and concluding with serving as the agency’s Washington Representative.

 A member of the Maryland and U.S. Supreme Court bars, Mark is a graduate of Georgetown University Law Center and of Brandeis University.
 He lives on Maryland’s Eastern Shore.